w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 #### 2nd: Normal Phase

 We assume that each validator divided their timeline in slots after receiving the genesis block.
-They determine the current slot number according to their timeline as exlained in [Section 4](./Babe.md#-4.-clock-adjustment--relative-time-algorithm-).
+They determine the current slot number according to their timeline as explained in [Section 4](./Babe.md#-4.-clock-adjustment--relative-time-algorithm-).
 Similarly, when a new validator joins to BABE after the genesis block, this validator divides his timeline into slots.

 In normal operation, each slot leader should produce and publish a block.
 All other nodes attempt to update their chain by extending with new valid blocks they observe.